 These guidelines describe the policy, standards, criteria and procedures for the development, adoption and management of the Congested Corridors Program.
-These guidelines were developed in consultation with the California Air Resources Board, California Department of Transportation (Caltrans), Regional Transportation Planning Agencies, advocacy groups and other transportation stakeholders.
+These guidelines were developed in consultation with the California Air Resources Board, Department of Housing and Community Development, California Department of Transportation (Caltrans), Regional Transportation Planning Agencies, advocacy groups and other transportation stakeholders.
 The Commission may amend these guidelines after first giving notice of the proposed amendments.
 The Commission will make a reasonable effort to amend the guidelines prior to a call for projects or may extend the deadline for project submission in order to comply with the amended guidelines.